 <script src="https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.2.2/mqttws31.min.js"></script>

-Then, here’s an example of how the web page could be,
+Then, here is an example of what the webpage could look like,

 <!DOCTYPE html>